byui-cse/cse450-course/readme.md

 ## Markdown Extensions

-Aside from the [standard markdown syntax](https://www.markdownguide.org/basic-syntax/), the build toolchain provides some additional extensions:
+Aside from the [standard markdown syntax](https://www.markdownguide.org/basic-syntax/), the build toolchain provides some additional extensions.
+Note that these extensions simply output raw HTML.

+All styling is either provided by external libraries or CSS files linked in the default template.

 ### KaTeX Equation Support